 Sometimes oral papillomas can become infected with bacteria of the mouth.
 Antibiotics will be needed in such cases to control the pain, swelling, and bad breath.

 Sometimes some of the warts can be removed and made into a “vaccine” which is felt to stimulate the immune system in removing the tumors.
-Malignant tumors have been reported to develop at injection sites occasionally.
-More recently a recombinant vaccine has been developed at Georgetown University.
+A recombinant vaccine has been developed at Georgetown University.
 This vaccine employs only the DNA of the virus needed to generate an immune response.
 It can be used as a preventive vaccine or as a treatment for an active infection, though it is still considered an experimental product and requires a sample from the affected patient to make the vaccine as it is individualized.

 For more details on the vaccine (including contact information), visit:

 OTHER TYPES OF PAPILLOMAS